-An intelligent and well-educated man who is still considered one of the finest orators in Canadian history, Meighen worked as a teacher and lawyer before winning election to Parliament in 1908.
+An intelligent and well-educated man who is still considered one of the finest speakers in Canadian history, Meighen worked as a teacher and lawyer before winning election to Parliament in 1908.
 When Robert Borden (1854-1937) was elected prime minister in 1911 he tapped Meighen for a series of key cabinet jobs, including solicitor general, interior minister, and foreign minister.
-One of the most conservative members of the Tory administration Meighen was a cold and ruthless administrator of any task he was given.
-A strong anti-Communist and general xenophobe, during the labour unrest of Canada’s early 20th Century and particularly during World War I (1915-1918) he was not above rounding up and deporting immigrants whose loyalty to Canada he considered suspect.
+One of the most conservative members of Borden’s Tory administration, Meighen was a cold and ruthless administrator of any task he was given.
+A strong anti-Communist and general xenophobe, during the labour unrest of Canada’s early 20th Century and particularly during World War I (1915-1918) he favoured rounding up and deporting immigrants whose loyalty to Canada he considered suspect.
 When Borden resigned in 1920, Meighen was chosen to replace him, but only served a year as PM before losing the 1921 federal election to Liberal Mackenzie King (1874-1950).

 Unlike most Canadian former prime ministers, Meighen stayed politically active for quite a while after losing office.
 In 1932 Prime Minister R.B.
-Bennett appointed him Conservative leader of the Senate, where he served until 1942 when he was reappointed head of the party.
-A few months later he failed to win re-election back to the House of Commons and abandoned his campaign to recapture the prime ministership a third time.
+Bennett appointed him Conservative leader in the Senate, where he served until 1942, when he was reappointed head of the party.
+A few months later he failed to win re-election back to the House of Commons and promptly abandoned his campaign to recapture the prime ministership a third time.